learning-zone/python-basics/README.md

 Objects referenced from the global namespaces of Python modules are not always deallocated when Python exits.
 This may happen if there are circular references.
 There are also certain bits of memory ...

 ## Q. Whenever you exit Python, is all memory de-allocated?
-State why is it so.

 The answer here is no. The modules with circular references to other objects, or to objects referenced from global namespaces, aren\'t always freed on exiting Python.
 Plus, it is impossible to de-allocate portions of memory reserved by the C library.